ErgodicEntropy/Smart-Task-Manager/README.md

 - **System Inputs**:
    - *Estimated Energy*: the energy esimated by the user.
 Given that this esimation is subject to bias and lack of good representation, Sensitivity Analysis is needed to ensure that the system is well-conditioned (low condition number) i.e. robust, or that the energy estimation process is enhanced with categorical nudges and choices (user skills can also be used instead of user energy but that changes the logic of the app).
    - *Estimation Error Correction*:
+      - Magic Insight (Penultimate Step): one parameter to rule them all e.g. energy/impact ratio.
       - Orthogonalization Method: Divide-and-Conquer the energy-specific question into subquestions each of which concerning a domain and/or axis of energy measurement which is orthogonal to every other subquestion (zero covariance or overlap implies maximum user information feedback) e.g. Intellectual Energy (e.g. Cognitive Energy: Clarity of Thought, Focus/Attention, Mental Fatigue.
 Task Readiness, Cognitive Load), Psychological Energy (e,g.
 Mental Energy: Motivation, Stress Level, Emotional State), Physical Energy, Temporal Energy (Circadian Rhythm (Peak Times/Cortisol Level), Energy Trends), Environmental Energy (External Stimulation), Social Energy (Interaction Energy), Behavioral Energy.
+      The limits of orthogonalization is recursion dilemma and saturation effects (diminishing returns if too many variables used).
       - Pilot Test: a quick, gamified test to measure energy.
 The problem with this method is that the measures do not prefigure the task unless the test is the task itself (performance actualism) which defeats the logic due to the task-specific nature of the test for its effectiveness.
 However, user-specific (task-free) tests can be conducted with the purpose of measuring user energy.
    - *Task List*: list of tasks sorted accordingly to priority, or unsorted if the user doesn't have an initial priority.
 - **Smart Task Manager System**: the STM system processes input information to generate appropriate model to be utilized by the user